Us and Them (film): Production

 The script was created by Zhang Biyai based on a short story Home for Chinese New Year.
 Jing Boran claims to have first read the script "by accident and immediately fell in love with it.
 Then I met René and we talked about my views on the script and my ideas.
 We found that we agreed with each other, and therefore I decided to take up the role."

 The film was shot in Hailar, one of China's coldest places, in winter 2017.
 Liu remarked that shooting scenes in minus 40 degrees Celsius weather was painfully cold.

 Taihai Publishing released a 288-page book by the director and her thoughts throughout the production, including on-set photography.

 Music

-Hong Kong pop singer Eason Chan sang the theme song for the film.
+Cantopop singer Eason Chan sang the theme song for the film.
 The song was composed by George Chen and written by David Ke, and the music video was directed by Shen Xiaowei.
 The music video was released on April 10, 2018, receiving 2 million views in just two hours.